elixirschool/elixirschool/vi/lessons/basics/modules.md

 end
 ```

-If there's a conflict with two aliases or you just wish to alias to a different name entirely, we can use the `:as` option:
+If there's a conflict between two aliases or we just wish to alias to a different name entirely, we can use the `:as` option:

 ```elixir
 defmodule Example do